 International Environmental Policy (IEP) is defined by attention beyond domestic borders (International), concern with the health of the natural world (Environmental), and recognition that human decisions are key (Policy).
 It is a field that demands a broad range of knowledge and skills from its practitioners, no matter the focus of their work.

 The certificate program integrates international environmental law, politics, economics, and science.
-Beyond these foundation topics, students learn specifically useful skills such as data analysis, policy memo writing, or program evaluation.
+Beyond these foundation topics, students learn skills such as data analysis, policy memo writing, or program evaluation.
 Previous background in environmental studies (science or policy), international relations, and/or economics is helpful, in combination with some international experience.

 To complete the certificate in International Environmental Policy, students must successfully complete 20 credits of core courses and 12 credits of electives for a total of 32 credits.

 - IEPG 8503 Research Strategies for Environmental Policy (2 credits)